-- Round Robin Brainstorming: Sitting at a table or in a circle with your team, you go around and share a thought or idea one by one.
-Once a round is completed, you start again with the first person and continue going around; when it’s their turn, team members may say “I pass” if they need more time to think (or temporarily go blank).
+Sitting at a table or in a circle with your team, you go around and share a thought or idea one by one.
+Once one round is completed, you start again with the first person and continue going around; when it’s their turn, team members may say “I pass” if they need more time to think (or temporarily go blank).
 Just as with brainstorming, make sure to have one person to record the comments or ideas.

-- Think-Pair-Share: This communication style blends solo, pair and teamwork.
-First think: Work alone silently and note down your thoughts and ideas.
+This communication style blends solo, pair, and teamwork.
+First, think: Work alone silently and note down your thoughts and ideas.
 Then, pair: Exchange your thoughts and ideas with a buddy.
 Finally, share: one by one, work through all the thoughts and ideas from each team member, which gives the team the chance to add more content.
 Make sure to consolidate the individual and pair outputs, or capture the outputs of the sharing session at the end.

-- Pool Brainwriting: Once again, all team members silently work and think in parallel as a group, but now they exchange the written ideas and thoughts (on worksheets or paper sheets) with their team mates, who then can piggyback on certain ideas or build on other’s thoughts.
+Once again, all team members silently work and think in parallel as a group, but now they exchange the written ideas and thoughts (on worksheets or paper sheets) with their teammates, who then can piggyback on certain ideas or build on other’s thoughts.

 So, facilitating innovation projects is both a science and an art.

-This article is one of 64 sections of The Beginner’s Guide to Innovation, an new book that I am currently working on (targeted for publication in 2Q.2018 by Motivational Press).
-In our X-IDEA innovation training courses, we also practice the different innovation communications styles with the training delegates.
-Innovation trainers can learn the art of comfortably switching between different communication styles in our X-IDEA innovation licensing programs.
-Contact us if you want to find out more.
+- This article is one of 64 sections of The Executive’s Guide to Innovation, a new book that I am currently working on (targeted for publication in 2Q.2019 by Motivational Press).

 © Dr. Detlef Reis 2017.